 Anti-Microbials help destroy unwanted bacteria and can extend the shelf life of your homemade beauty products.
 Here are some natural anti-microbials:

 - Coconut Oil: Coconut oil contains antimicrobial lipids, lauric acid, capric acid and caprylic acid which have antifungal, antibacterial and antiviral properties.
 This is why it’s such a common ingredient in many homemade beauty products.
-(Where to find quality coconut products).
+(Find coconut oil here.)

 - Grapefruit Seed Extract (like this): Often used as a preservative in skin care products.
 Use at a ration of .5 – 1% ratio of formula.